 I know the idea of adding a lot of fat to your diet is scary for bariatric patient.
 First, it contradicts the nutrition advice we have had drilled in our heads for decades now.
 But nutritional science has shown that fat doesn’t make you fat, sugar does.
 Obesity wasn’t an issue until we were told by the USDA that low-fat diets were the healthiest.
 Food manufacturers took the fat out of our food, and added sugar to make it taste better, and what happened?
 We all kept getting fatter and fatter as a society.

-You may be physically uncomfortable eating so much fat after bariatric surgery as it may cause dumping syndrome.
-In that case, know that at a typical meal, if you were to pick a piece of dark meat chicken, and cook your vegetables in olive oil or avocado oil, that would be plenty of fat, and a great ratio of protein to fat to carbs.
+So for those of you who may be physically uncomfortable eating so much fat after bariatric surgery as it may cause dumping syndrome, know that at a typical meal, if you were to pick a piece of dark meat chicken, and cook your vegetables in olive oil or avocado oil, that would be plenty of fat, and a great ratio of protein to fat to carbs.
 No, you will not be drinking jars of fat or eating butter straight from the fridge!

 How Long Until I See Results on the Keto Diet After Bariatric Surgery?: